conservationtechlab/dencam/README.md

 ## Purpose

-The purpose of the focus score tool is to help the user easily focus the camera.
-In order to do so, this tool displays a grid over the video feed with values in each section of the grid that denote how in focus the camera is for that given section.
+The purpose of a focus score tool is to help the user easily focus the camera.
+In order to do so, this tool displays a grid over the camera feed with values in each section of the grid that denote how in focus the camera is for that given section.
 Generally, a higher value for a given section indicates that the section is more in focus, while a lower value indicates that the section is more out of focus.
 In order for the camera to be in focus, you need to manually adjust the lens and see how the values react.
-The goal is to have the object that you're trying to focus on have the highest value(s) possible.
+The goal is to have the object or landscape that you're focusing on have the highest value(s) possible.

 ## Usage
+There are two focus score tools which are each implemented differently.
+`utilities/examine_focus_w_grid.py` is an OpenCV-based implementation, while `utilities/examine_focus_w_grid_scipy.py` is a SciPy-based implementation.
+At the moment, the OpenCV-based implementation runs the best out of the two versions.

 ### Execute focus score tool